Maui Weather Forecast for March 29, 2025 | Maui Now

 Upcountry

+Today: Mostly sunny in the morning, then partly sunny with isolated showers in the afternoon.
+Haze through the day.
+Highs around 61 at the visitor center to around 67 at the summit.
+Light winds.
+Chance of rain 20 percent.

-Tonight: Mostly clear.
-Isolated showers in the evening.
+Tonight: Partly cloudy.
+Isolated showers early in the evening.
 Haze through the night.
-Lows around 43 at the visitor center to around 41 at the summit.
+Lows around 45 at the visitor center to around 47 at the summit.
 Light winds.
 Chance of rain 20 percent.

 East Maui

-Saturday: Mostly sunny.
-Scattered showers in the morning, then isolated showers in the afternoon.
-Haze in the afternoon.
-Highs around 80 near the shore to around 67 near 5000 feet.
-East winds up to 10 mph.
-Chance of rain 40 percent.

-Saturday Night: Mostly cloudy with isolated showers.
-Lows around 69 near the shore to around 53 near 5000 feet.
-East winds up to 10 mph.
+Tonight: Mostly cloudy with isolated showers.
+Haze.
+Lows around 68 near the shore to around 50 near 5000 feet.
+Southeast winds up to 10 mph.
 Chance of rain 20 percent.

+Sunday: Partly sunny with isolated showers.
+Haze.
+Highs around 79 near the shore to around 66 near 5000 feet.
+East winds up to 15 mph.
+Chance of rain 20 percent.

 Lanai City

+Today: Mostly sunny in the morning, then partly sunny with scattered showers in the afternoon.
+Haze through the day.
+Highs 72 to 79.
+Northeast winds up to 10 mph in the morning becoming light.
+Chance of rain 30 percent.

-Tonight: Partly cloudy with scattered showers in the evening, then clear after midnight.
+Tonight: Partly cloudy.
+Scattered showers early in the evening.
 Haze through the night.
-Lows 58 to 65.
+Lows around 63.
 Light winds.
 Chance of rain 30 percent.

-Saturday: Sunny.
+Sunday: Partly sunny.
+Haze through the day.
+Scattered showers in the afternoon.
+Highs 72 to 79.
+Light winds.
+Chance of rain 30 percent.

+Kaunakakai

+Today: Mostly sunny.
+Haze through the day.
 Isolated showers in the afternoon.
-Highs 68 to 79.
+Highs 70 to 85.
+Northeast winds up to 10 mph.
+Chance of rain 20 percent.

+Tonight: Partly cloudy.
+Isolated showers early in the evening.
+Haze through the night.
+Lows 55 to 71.
 Light winds.
 Chance of rain 20 percent.

-Kaunakakai

-Tonight: Mostly clear.
-Isolated showers in the evening.
-Haze in the evening.
-Lows 53 to 71.
-Light winds becoming northeast up to 10 mph after midnight.
+Sunday: Mostly sunny in the morning, then partly sunny with isolated showers in the afternoon.
+Haze through the day.
+Highs 69 to 85.
+Light winds.
 Chance of rain 20 percent.

 Detailed Forecast